htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 This feature requires use of a *condor\_credd* daemon for secure password storage and retrieval.
-With the *condor\_credd* daemon running, the user’s password must be stored, using the *condor\_store\_cred* tool.
-Then, a user that wants a job to run using their own account places into the job’s submit description file
+With the *condor\_credd* daemon running, the user's password must be stored, using the *condor\_store\_cred* tool.
+Then, a user that wants a job to run using their own account places into the job's submit description file

 ::